Nonlinear Treatment Effects in Shift-Share Designs: Effects of Chinese Imports on Manufacture Employment in the U.S.

 Table \ref{tab:ad} reports the results for the AD and the 2SLS estimates.
 For both periods, the AD estimates are positive, but not statistically significant.
 In other words, we do not reject the null that, on average, marginally increasing the exposure to growth in Chinese imports in a region will not affect the change in employment in manufacturing.
 This finding contradicts the results obtained by the pooled 2SLS method used by \cite{autor2013}, as this specification yields a negative and statistically significant estimate of -0.303.\footnote{\cite{autor2013} estimate an effect of -0.596, but their specification includes regression weights accounting for the start-of-period commuting zones' shares of the national population.
 For simplicity, we do not use these weights in any estimates.} These differences can be interpreted using the results in Section \ref{2slsrepresentation}.
 According to Proposition \ref{thm2sls}, the derivatives of $h_1$ with respect to $z$ are likely larger in magnitude in points where the derivative of $h_2$ with respect to $x$ is more negative.

 When comparing the AD estimates with the 2SLS estimates for each period, the difference between the estimates gets smaller.
 For the period of 1990-2000, the 2SLS estimate is not statistically significant.
-However, for the period of 2000-2007, the 2SLS estimate is negative and statistically significant, being more than one standard error away from the confidence interval of the AD.
-It may indicate more heterogeneity for this period, which can drive these differences in the estimates.
+However, for the period of 2000-2007, the 2SLS estimate is negative and statistically significant.
 Moreover, note that the pooled 2SLS estimate, reported in Column (3), is not a linear combination of the separate 2SLS estimates.
-This result suggests that the 2SLS specifications suffer from negative weighting problems.
+These results suggests that the 2SLS specifications may suffer from negative weighting problems.

 To better understand the weighting problems in the 2SLS specifications, we estimate the first-stage effects, which are a key component of the results in Proposition \ref{thm2sls}.
 This derivative is identified in Proposition \ref{fseffectprop} in Appendix \ref{fseffect} and is estimated similarly to the methods described in Section \ref{estimation}.
 First, we follow the semiparametric estimation procedure in \cite{chernozhukov2020} to estimate $\hat{\pi}_1(V)$, as in Section \ref{1stage}.
 Then, we choose the spline basis $K_1(Z,D)$.
 Here, we follow the main specification in Section \ref{spec}, with the basis for $Z$ as a spline of degree 3 and 4 knots, and the vector $D$ entering linearly.
 Consequently, the derivative of $K_1$ with respect to $Z$ does not depend on $D$.